sgryphon/essential-logging/docs/Logging-Primer.md

 # Hello World (no logging)

-This version of “Hello World” involves a bunch of Worker classes that Poke() each other to say “Hello World”.
+This version of “Hello World” involves a bunch of Worker classes that `PokeAsync()` each other to say “Hello World”.
 Sometimes they get sick of being poked.

 Create a solution to hold our project: